-In this tutorial you will how to create a retro vector illustration using stock vectors and simple distortion techniques.
+In this tutorial you will learn how to create a retro vector illustration using stock vectors and simple distortion techniques.

 Create a 600×600 px document in CMYK color mode.